Persoonia procumbens: Taxonomy and naming

 Persoonia procumbens was first formally described in 1991 by Peter Weston and Lawrie Johnson from a specimen collected near the turnoff from the Waterfall Way to the New England National Park.
 The description was published in the journal Telopea.
 The specific epithet (procumbens) is a Latin word meaning "prostrate" or "face downward", referring to the habit of this species.
 The species was formerly described as Persoonia prostrata subsp.
 C.

 Distribution and habitat

 This persoonia grows in woodland and forest near granite between Ebor and Backwater on the New England Tableland.
 The species has a ROTAP listing as "2RC-", meaning that it is rare but protected in a conservation reserve.

 Within Warra National Park, it is found in two woodland plant communities, both on damp sand and sandy loam.

-Cultivation
+Use in horticulture

 Persoonia procumbens has been grown readily in temperate climates.
 It prefers a well-drained soil in the garden, responds well to pruning and has horticultural potential as a rockery plant.